 Must-Have Dashboards and KPIs for Business-to-Business CFO Insight

 Service businesses track different metrics than product companies.
-These KPIs provide the financial intelligence that drives better decisions.
+These KPIs improve financial visibility, provide strategic insights, and support stronger financial performance.

-- Real-time gross margin by service line: Tracking profitability across different service offerings reveals which services generate the highest returns and which drain resources.
+- Real-time gross margin by service line: Tracking profitability across different service offerings in your financial data reveals which services generate the highest returns and which drain resources.

 - Pipeline-to-capacity ratio: This metric compares your sales pipeline value against your team’s delivery capacity.

-- Cash runway and burn multiple: Cash runway shows how many months you can operate at current spending rates before running out of cash.
+- Cash runway and burn multiple: Cash runway shows how many months you can operate at current spending rates before running out of cash, making it a core part of cash flow oversight.

 For additional insight, read Working Capital Strategies.